The

 Creature Features-- card game (See Ghoul Agency)

 Creatures of Legend (Brooke Bond Foods (England) 199?)
 24 color cards measuring 1 13/16" x 3 1/16" that cover vampires, Cyclops and the like.
 There is also a color album to stick them in available.
+Retail: Unknown.

 Creepy Classics (Creepy Classics, 2001) An ongoing series of black & white cards with classic monsters on them promoting a distributor of old monster classics on video and DVD.
 Usually given away in mini-sets of 3 or so with video orders.
+See back.
 Retail: $1-$2 each.

 Creepy Freaks Stickers (Dannon Yogert, 2003) 4 different stickers of colorful weird creatures.
 1 3/4 x 3".
 (They were stuck on the inside of the four-pack yogart boxes.)
 Retail: $1 each.

-Cult Television Trading Cards (Comic Zone Productions, 1992) Four cards originally issued in a magazine.
-The cards are not perforated and would have to be separated by cutting.
-They are numbered 1 - 4 and feature different monsters of the Outer Limits, drawn in color.
+Cult Television Trading Cards (Comic Zone Productions, 1992).
+Four uncut cards originally issued in the comic magazine, Cult TV.
+They are different monsters of the Outer Limits, drawn in color.
 The backs are simple text.
 It states "series one", but no other series are known as of yet.
+The titles are 1.The Sixth Finger, 2.Nighmare, 3.The Zanti Misfits, and 4.The Duplicate Man.
+(See also the other Comic Zone series, Screen Monsters, UFO’s: Alien Contact, Freaks of Nature, and Legends and Folklore.)
+Retail: $2 each.

 Dark Shadows, Pink (Philadelphia Gum, 1968) 66 card set of black and white images from the Dark Shadows TV show with bright pink borders.
 The backs made puzzle photos.
-Retail: $250-300 EX
+Retail: $250-300 EX (See review article.)
+See more of the set.

 Dark Shadows, Green (Philadelphia Gum, 1969) 66 card set of black and white images from the Dark Shadows TV show with light green wavy borders.
 The backs made puzzle photos.
 This set is more professionally made than the first, and is more often seen in high grade.
-Retail: $300-$350 NM
+Retail: $300-$350 NM (See review article.)
+See more of the set.

 Dark Shadows, Orange (Celebrity Ink & John Graziano, 2001)) Supposedly licensed by Dan Curtis, this 66 card set has a lot of the same black & White photos found in the sets from the 1960s, only the borders are orange.
 Retail $10.